-This is the first part of an article that was written by Rick Majerus several years ago.
+This is the first part of an article that was written by the late Rick Majerus several years ago.
 The focus is what he looks for when recruiting, but some of these concepts can be taught and others can be improved upon through work.

 There are three major areas of consideration which I address in my evaluation of a prospective athlete.
 Those areas of concern evaluated are attitude, athletic ability, and basketball skills.